kennysmithed/oels2023/oels_practical_wk9.md

 ];
 ```

-We then combine `interaction_trials` with some information screens (including a detailed explanation for the participant on granting mic access) to produce the full experiment timeline.
+We then combine `interaction_trials` with some other trials (information screens, trials to handle mic set-up etc) to produce the full experiment timeline.

 ### A custom preload list

 As I mentioned in last week's practical, jsPsych's `preload` plugin will pre-load images and audio for certain trial types, which makes the experiment run more smoothly and ensures that images you think participants are seeing have actually been loaded and are displaying.
 In particular, the image in `image-button-response` trials and the audio in `audio-button-response` trials are preloaded automatically if you include a preload plugin and set `auto_preload: true`.
 However, that won't automatically preload images used as buttons in `audio-button-response` trials, which means our image buttons in picture selection trials will not be pre-loaded, and it doesn't preload anything for `html-button-response` or `html-audio-response` trials, so our fancy composite images won't be preloaded either.
 Fortunately the `preload` plugin allows you to specify an additional list of images to be preloaded, which we will use to preload these images.

-While we could manually code up a preload list (boring) or just load *all* the images we might need (a bit naughty since we are probably wasting the participant's bandwidth!), it's possible to get the code to construct this custom preload list for us.
+While we could manually code up a preload list (boring) or just load *all* the images we might conceivably need (a bit naughty since we are probably wasting the participant's bandwidth!), it's possible to get the code to construct this custom preload list for us.
 You might have attempted this last week, where we played around with working through a trial list and identifying images to preload.
 This week we are actually taking a slightly different approach: every time we build a trial, we make a note of the images we will need to preload.
 So right near the top of the `confederate_priming.js` file you'll find:

 ```js
 //initially our images_to_preload list contains only 1 image, the microphone!